 The school will provide all materials necessary for the education of the students, but smaller stationery items such as pens, pencils, erasers, flashcards and maths equipment (except calculators) may be purchased at cost from the school cash shop, run in the library at break and lunchtimes.
-For maths, a scientific calculator is recommend, e.g. https://education.casio.co.uk/calculator/fx-85gtx-scientific-calculator/ (widely available online and in larger supermarkets).
+For maths, the following scientific calculator is recommend: Casio fx-85GT CW.
 In practical subjects, students who indicate beforehand a wish to keep the finished product may be charged a sum for materials.

 The school may seek voluntary contributions in connection with any activity in school hours, provided these contributions are voluntary and a parent's inability or unwillingness to pay do not prevent a child from taking part in any activity.
 Activities outside school are likely to be charged at cost.
 For residential visits the cost of board and lodging will generally be charged.
-For all activities the school has limited funds available to help Pupil Premium families; application should be made to Mrs V Fox, Assistant Headteacher.
+For all activities the school has limited funds available to help Pupil Premium families; application should be made to Mrs F McMillan, Deputy Headteacher.